Asha Sobhana

-Asha Sobhana (born 16 March 1991) is an Indian cricketer who plays for Pondicherry women's cricket team in domestic cricket and for Royal Challengers Bangalore in the Women's Premier League.
+Asha Sobhana (born 16 March 1991) is an Indian cricketer who plays for Kerala women's cricket team in domestic cricket and for UP Warriorz in the Women's Premier League.
 She is an all-rounder, who is a right-handed batter and a leg break bowler.

 Early years

 Born in Thiruvananthapuram, Kerala, she found interest in cricket while studying at Cotton Hill Girls Higher Secondary School.
 Sobhana's cricket journey started when she went for her first district cricket trials and got selected for the district cricket team at the age of 12.
 She was mentored by former Kerala captain Shabina Jacob in her early career.
 Although initially she was a pace bowler, once she was bowling leg spin and was then advised by her coach to become a leg spinner.
 When she was 15 years old, Kerala Cricket Association sent her to train at the MAC Spin Foundation.